sosumappu/README/readme.md

 ## Hey! 👋

-I'm a nobody that sometimes uses his keyboard.
+I'm a triathlete that sometimes uses his keyboard.

 - I'm always looking for people to work with on eCom projects.
 + I'm a professional jester.